Compact reference

 Ledger assignment expressions

-Compact has ledger assignment expressions.
+Compact has ledger assignment statements.
 They have the form lhs op e

 where